Renormalization-group equations of the LEFT at two loops: dimension-five effects: Renormalization-group equations of the LEFT at two loops

 with the Levi-Civita sign convention $\epsilon_{0123} = +1$.
 For the definition of $\L_\nu$ and the remaining conventions used we refer to Ref.~\cite{Naterop:2023dek}.
 We work in $D = 4-2\varepsilon$ dimensions and we use the HV scheme for $\gamma_5$~\cite{tHooft:1972tcz}.
 Our operator basis defines effective operators from the physical basis over four (instead of $4-2\varepsilon$) space-time dimensions, for instance the electron dipole operator is

 with flavor indices $p,r$ and the bar restricting the Lorentz indices to $\mu,\nu\in\{0,1,2,3\}$.
 Using a $D$-dimensional $\sigma^{\mu\nu}$ instead corresponds to an evanescent shift, which is a scheme change under which the one-loop RGE is invariant.
 The two-loop RGE however is not: in general, it depends on the scheme, including the $\gamma_5$ prescription, the operator definition, and the renormalization conditions.
-In particular it is affected by finite counterterms.
-Our scheme defines such finite renormalizations to take care of two effects: the compensation of evanescent-operator insertions, as well as the restoration of chiral symmetry in the spurion sense, see~\cite{Naterop:2023dek}.
-The finite one-loop renormalizations affect both the finite parts of one-loop Green's functions as well as the two-loop RGEs.
-The parameters $X_i$ of the theory are renormalized according to
+In particular, it is affected by finite counterterms.
+In our scheme, the parameters $X_i$ of the theory are renormalized at one loop according to

+where $X_{i,\text{div}}$ cancel all one-loop divergences and in addition we define finite renormalizations to take care of two effects: the compensation of evanescent-operator insertions through $X_{i,\text{fin}}^\text{ev}$, as well as the restoration of chiral symmetry in the spurion sense through $X_{i,\text{fin}}^\chi$.
+Both the divergent and the finite counterterms $X_{i,\text{div}}$, $X_{i,\text{fin}}^\text{ev}$, and $X_{i,\text{fin}}^\text{chi}$ are provided explicitly in Ref.~\cite{Naterop:2023dek}.
+The finite one-loop renormalizations affect both the finite parts of one-loop Green's functions as well as the two-loop RGEs, as will be discussed below.
 We treat gauge couplings, masses, and Wilson coefficients on an equal footing.
-The counterterms $X_i^\mathrm{ct}$ are expanded in loops and powers of $\varepsilon$,
+In general, the counterterms $X_i^\mathrm{ct}$ are expanded in loops and powers of $\varepsilon$,

 where $L_i$ and $K_i$ denote physical and evanescent Wilson coefficients.
 Note that we do not perform finite renormalizations in the evanescent sector, i.e., $K_i^{(l,0)} = 0$.